-Please call Dr Finkelstein on 9411 8808 to recieve expert professional advice on Neck and Shoulder Pain
+Please call Dr Finkelstein on 9262 7778 to recieve dental professional advice on Neck and Shoulder Pain

 How a temperomandibular dentist can treat neck and shoulder pain